Florence forecast to restrengthen to major hurricane as it approaches East Coast next week

 The storm is almost 1,600 miles from the Outer Banks of North Carolina and is still as much as a week away from a potential U.S. landfall, according to the latest forecast from the National Hurricane Center.

 As of 11 a.m.
 ET Friday, Florence had winds of 65 mph and was moving to the west at 8 mph.
-The storm's center was located about 935 miles east-southeast of Bermuda.
+The storm's center was 935 miles east-southeast of Bermuda.

-After the current weakening trend, it's forecast to restrengthen into a powerful Category 4 hurricane with 130 mph winds as it nears the United States.
+After it weakens and regains strength, it's forecast to become a Category 4 hurricane with 130-mph winds as it nears the United States.

 "Regardless of Florence's eventual track, large swells will begin to affect Bermuda later today and portions of the U.S. East Coast this weekend, resulting in life-threatening surf and rip currents," the hurricane center said Friday morning.

-It is too soon to determine what, if any, other impacts Florence could have on the U.S. East Coast next week, the hurricane center added.
+It is too soon to determine what, if any, other effects Florence could have on the East Coast, the hurricane center added.

-However, a pair of top computer models from the United States and Europe both indicate a major hurricane landfall in the Carolinas next week, said weather.us meteorologist Ryan Maue.
+A pair of top computer models from the United States and Europe, however, indicate a major hurricane landfall in the Carolinas next week, said weather.us meteorologist Ryan Maue.

 AccuWeather meteorologist Dan Kottlowski said that "while it is too early to change plans, all interests in Bermuda and along the East Coast of the U.S. should closely monitor the movement of Florence over this weekend and next week."

-If the storm did hit the U.S., it would be an unprecedented event: Since 1851, 33 named storms have been within 100 miles of Florence's current position, and none of these storms made U.S. landfall, according to Colorado State University meteorologist Phil Klotzbach.
+If the storm did hit the U.S., it would be an unprecedented event: Since 1851, 33 named storms have been within 100 miles of Florence's current position, and none of those storms made U.S. landfall, said Colorado State University meteorologist Phil Klotzbach.

 He added that Florence does not appear to be taking a track similar to any historical hurricanes.